 Grains aren’t all created equal, and they aren’t all bad.
-Depending on the type of grains in your dog’s food, whether they are whole grains or ancient grains, they can provide your dog with additional nutrients and fiber.
+Depending on the type of grains in your dog’s food, they can provide your dog with additional nutrients and fiber.

 There are three main parts to grains: the bran, the germ, and the endosperm.
 Each piece functions in a unique way, and when kept intact, they are high in essential vitamins and nutrients like selenium, B vitamins, fiber, iron, magnesium, and phosphorus, which promote healthy skin and coat, heart function, digestion, and other health benefits.

 Studies show whole grains are more nutrient-dense than refined grains, which are processed to remove the bran and germ.
 Types of refined grains include white flour, white rice, low fiber cereals, and desserts.